rowyio/docs/docs/field-types/action.md

 ### Action Script Mode

-Action script are executed on [RowyRun](../rowy-run) and don't require build step, However can not use external npm packages.
+Action scripts are executed on [RowyRun](../rowy-run) and don't require any build process, However they can not use external npm packages.

 #### Usage example
-setting user roles in firebase auth custom claims
+Setting a user roles in firebase auth custom claims
 ```javascript
 const { roles } = row;
 const user = await auth.getUser(ref.id);